 Tim is a member of the CBI's Education and Children's Services Panel, and is a regular contributor to written and social media in the education sphere.

-Jodi Mastronardi is Senior Vice President for Strategic Operations & Managed Schools for EdisonLearning, a leading international educational services provider with nearly a generation of experience creating effective and sustainable solutions to raise student achievement.
-In this role, she is responsible for the development and implementation of organization’s strategic planning process to improve operational efficiency and effectiveness, and oversees EdisonLearning’s network of managed school partnerships.
+Natalie Williams is Chief of Staff for EdisonLearning, a leading international educational services provider with nearly a generation of experience creating effective and sustainable solutions to raise student achievement.
+In this role, she is responsible for developing and implementing the company’s growth strategy, and for securing and maintaining the organization’s strategic alliances.
+In particular, Natalie manages EdisonLearning’s alliance with Magic Johnson Enterprises, and oversees the activities of Friends of Magic as a part of the corporate and community engagement initiative for the national network of Magic Johnson Bridgescape Academies

 Senior Vice President, Alternative Education